Artist : Francessca O’Donnell

 Happily both designs were selected and so began the first of two Koalas.
 Transferring the design from her A4 original, to the larger 3D sculpture took Francessca longer than expected as the curves effected the shapes and design.
 The first sculpture was completed in 6 weeks.

 Exploring various materials has added texture and a certain tactile quality to many of the pieces that draws people in to want to touch and explore the surfaces.
 The use of both flat and textured finishes and use of glass and reflective tiles also add a fascinating new dimension with the play of light and shadow.
-Francessca and Vick have also worked with pebbles, sea glass, wood and driftwood.
+Francessca has also worked with pebbles, sea glass, wood and driftwood.

 The rich colours of the various tile, pebbles, glass, beads and mirror are intensified by the choice of coloured grout which ties the final piece together.